storybookjs/frontpage/src/content/recipes/@emotion/styled.md

 ## Get involved

-Now you're ready to use Emotion with Storybook. 🎉 Check out the [example repo](https://github.com/Integrayshaun/emotion-recipe) for a quick start.
+Now you're ready to use Emotion with Storybook. 🎉

-If you use Emotion at work, we'd love your help making an addon that automatically applies the configuration above.
+If you use Emotion at work, we'd love your help making this setup even better.
 Join the maintainers in [Discord](https://discord.gg/storybook) to get involved, or jump into [addon docs](/docs/react/addons/introduction).